plogs/asopposedtowhat.com/content/posts/parable-of-the-squirrel.md

 both right and both wrong depending on what you mean practically by the phrase 'goes around'."

-Some still wanted to argue, but for the most part everyone agreed: the answer depends upon what you mean when you say, "Goes _around_."
+For the most part everyone agreed: the answer depends upon what you mean when you say, "_Goes around_."

 ----